MAINAKSAHA07/Audio-Vibration-Rating-Explorer/AWS_BACKEND_CONFIG.md

 If you get mixed content errors (HTTPS frontend trying to access HTTP backend):

 1. **For Development:** Allow mixed content in your browser
-2. **For Production:** Set up HTTPS for your backend or use a proxy
+2. **For Production:** The app now uses Netlify's proxy feature to route API calls through HTTPS, avoiding mixed content issues

 ### CORS Issues
 Make sure your backend has CORS enabled for your frontend domain.